-For those working in financial services industries or involved in risk, compliance or audit functions, the term 'three lines of defence' is probably pretty familiar.
+For those working in financial services industries or involved in risk, compliance or audit functions, the term 'three lines model' is probably pretty familiar.
 But outside of these areas, this risk governance framework is frequently unheard of and often misunderstood.

 Put simply, the model establishes responsibilities for risk management across the organisation and from top to bottom.
 The idea is to ensure that there are no 'gaps' in understanding who does what and likewise, that there are no overlaps which only lead to inefficiency and confusion.

-The diagram below is from the Institute of Internal Auditors in the UK.
+The diagram below is from the Institute of Internal Auditors.
 There are plenty of different versions out there but this represents the key principles pretty effectively.

-In the Three Lines of Defence (3LOD) model, the 1st Line of Defence are the business units or operations departments of the organisation.
-It's the 1st Line of Defence that owns and manages its risks.
+In the Three Lines Model, the 1st Line is the business units or operations departments of the organisation.
+It's the 1st Line that owns and manages its risks.
 These can be the strategic risks it takes to create value, the external risks that are inflicted upon it and to which it has to respond, and the operational risks that are part of business as usual.

 The 2nd line functions will typically play an advisory role to the business where required - for instance, providing technical advice when developing a quality management system.

 The 2nd line, or more specifically the risk management function, is often responsible for coordinating risk management activities across the organisation such as scenario analysis, developing simulation models and monitoring external and emerging risks.
 This should always be done in close cooperation with the business units and in the context of the organisation's objectives.